 Much of the drinking water for Maryland comes from watersheds which have headwaters in Pennsylvania.
 In order to improve water quality and watershed health, the Maryland Forest Service has written several landscape scale plans for subwatersheds in Pennsylvania and Maryland.
 These plans inform landowners about forest health and management.
-They also include available tools and programs in Pennsylvania and Maryland to help manage woodlands for clean water, wildlife, and wildfire resilience and identify potential areas for reforestation.
+They also include available tools and programs in Pennsylvania and

+Figure 39 Map of the important surface drinking water watersheds multi-state priority area Maryland to help manage woodlands for clean water, wildlife, and wildfire resilience and identify potential areas for reforestation.